Scarlett Ingrid Johansson (born November 22, 1984 in New York City, New York) is an American actress.

 - She turns up alongside Samuel L. Jackson fairly frequently, too.
 The Spirit and The Avengers, for starters.

-- Vocal Dissonance: Has a surprisingly deep and husky voice.
+- Vocal Dissonance: 5'3" and has a surprisingly deep and husky voice.

 - What Could Have Been:

-- Auditioned to play Lisbeth Solander for The Girl with the Dragon Tattoo but was turned down for being "too attractive".
+- She auditioned to play Lisbeth Salander for The Girl with the Dragon Tattoo (2011) but was turned down for being "too attractive".